iann838/Pyot/docs/cores/configuration.md

 ## Imports

 {% hint style='info' %}
 If you wish to pack everything into a single file project, put all conf at the top of your file, and skip importing.
-This is generally not a good practice.
+This is generally not recommended.
 {% endhint %}

 Conf files can be imported in following ways: